ci-for-research/self-hosted-runners/linux-ubuntu-client-to-local-machine-via-virtualbox/README.md

 ## Prerequisites

 1. Install VirtualBox on the client: https://www.virtualbox.org/wiki/Linux_Downloads
-1. Download an Ubuntu 18.04.4 image from http://releases.ubuntu.com/18.04/.
+1. Download an Ubuntu iso image from https://ubuntu.com/#download.
 Both the desktop and the server variant are suitable --choose whichever you're comfortable with.

 ## Server side configuration